gradle/gradle/subprojects/docs/src/docs/release/notes.md

 All workers now use the same working directory to enable reuse.
 Please pass files and directories as arguments instead.

+### Passing arguments to Windows Resource Compiler

+To follow idiomatic [Provider API](userguide/lazy_configuration.html) practices, the `WindowsResourceCompile` task has been converted to use the Provider API.

+Passing additional compiler arguments now follow the same pattern as the `CppCompile` and other tasks.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.

  - [Mike Kobit](https://github.com/mkobit) - Add missing `@Deprecated` annotations to `ProjectLayout` methods (gradle/gradle#7344)
+ - [Kent Fletcher](https://github.com/fletcher-sumglobal) - Convert `WindowsResourceCompile` to use Provider API (gradle/gradle#7432)

 <!--
  - [Some person](https://github.com/some-person) - fixed some issue (gradle/gradle#1234)